bfsujason/aligner-eval/README.md

 # Evaluation of Automatic Sentence Aligners

-This repository consists of the dataset and Python scripts for the evaluation of automatic sentence aligners.
+This repository consists of the datasets and Python scripts for the evaluation of automatic sentence aligners.

 #### You can install AlignerEval and conduct the evaluation directly in a [Google Colab notebook](https://colab.research.google.com/drive/1qSpultu_DS1_bx4EV5a4XAcON61qlBO7#scrollTo=otUWfH7D-o6X).